ric-bianchi/katyhuff.github.com/research/publications.md

 ### Books

- * contributed to the textbook _"Applied Computational Physics"_, by J.Boudreau and E.Swanson, Oxford University Press (2017)
+ * _"Applied Computational Physics"_, by J.Boudreau and E.Swanson, Oxford University Press (2017)

 ### Selected journal articles

 #### Particle Physics / High Energy Physics

+* BIANCHI, ATLAS Collaboration, "A strategy for a general search for new phenomena using data-derived signal regions and its application within the ATLAS experiment", submitted to Eur.
+Phys.
+J. C,  _preprint_: <https://arxiv.org/abs/1807.07447> - (2018)

+* BIANCHI, ATLAS Collaboration, "Search for dark matter in events with a hadronically decaying vector boson and missing transverse momentum in pp collisions at s√=13 TeV with the ATLAS detector", submitted to JHEP, _preprint_: <https://arxiv.org/abs/1807.11471> - (2018)

 * BIANCHI, ATLAS Collaboration, "Combined Measurement of the Higgs Boson Mass in pp Collisions at √s=7 and 8 TeV with the ATLAS and CMS Experiments", Phys.
 Rev. Lett.
 114, 191803 - <https://doi.org/10.1103/PhysRevLett.114.191803> - (2015)